trilogy-group/nexus-agents/README.md

 4. **Summarization & Higher-Order Reasoning Layer**: Responsible for synthesizing information, identifying insights, and evaluating the quality of data.
 5. **Feedback & Iterative Refinement Layer**: This layer enables the system to learn from its operations and to continuously improve its performance.

+## Multi-Agent Architecture

+Nexus Agents uses a true multi-agent architecture with the following key components:

+1. **Agent-to-Agent (A2A) Communication Protocol**: Agents communicate with each other using a standardized protocol that enables them to exchange messages, request services, and collaborate on tasks.

+2. **Model-Context-Protocol (MCP) for Tool Use**: Agents use the Model-Context-Protocol to interact with external tools and services, such as search engines and web crawlers.

+3. **Specialized Agents**: Each agent has a specific role and capabilities, and they work together to accomplish complex tasks.

 ## Components

 - **Task Manager**: Manages the overall research process, tracking the state of each task.
-- **Communication Bus**: A message-passing system that enables communication between agents.
+- **Communication Bus**: A message-passing system that enables communication between agents using the A2A protocol.
 - **Agent Spawner**: Responsible for creating and managing the lifecycle of agents.
 - **Topic Decomposer Agent**: A specialized agent that takes a high-level research query and breaks it down into a hierarchical tree of sub-topics.
-- **Planning Module**: Sets milestones, schedules, and agent assignments based on the decomposition tree.
+- **Research Planning Agent**: Creates a research plan based on a topic decomposition.
-- **Search Agents**: A pool of specialized agents responsible for querying various data sources.
+- **Search Agents**: Specialized agents for different search providers:
-- **Browser Agent**: A specialized agent capable of navigating websites and interacting with web UIs to extract specific information.
-- **Data Aggregation Service**: Collects and normalizes data from the various search agents.
+  - **LinkUp Search Agent**: Uses the LinkUp MCP server to perform searches.
+  - **Exa Search Agent**: Uses the Exa MCP server to perform searches.
+  - **Perplexity Search Agent**: Uses the Perplexity MCP server to perform searches.
+  - **Firecrawl Search Agent**: Uses the Firecrawl MCP server to perform searches and crawling.
-- **Summarization Agents**: Transforms raw data into concise, human-readable summaries.
+- **Summarization Agent**: Transforms raw data into concise, human-readable summaries.
-- **Reasoning Agents**: Performs synthesis, analysis, and evaluation of the summarized data.
+- **Reasoning Agent**: Performs higher-order reasoning on summarized data.
 - **Knowledge Base**: A persistent storage system for all research artifacts.
-- **Artifact Generator**: Generates various output formats from the research data.
-- **Continuous Augmentation**: Continuously updates the knowledge base and artifacts.
 - **LLM Client**: A client for interacting with various language model providers, including OpenAI, Anthropic, Google, xAI, OpenRouter, and Ollama.

 ## LLM Configuration